-I very much enjoyed my earlier time and research at Urban, so when I had the opportunity to return as a visiting fellow after I retired from consulting, I was pleased to do so.
+I very much enjoyed my earlier time and research at Urban; when I had the opportunity to return as a visiting fellow after I retired from consulting, I was pleased to do so.
 I have not been disappointed.
 The research staff is superb, and the environment is extremely stimulating.

-Harvey Galper is a visiting fellow in the executive office at the Urban Institute, working with both the Center on International Development and Governance as an advisor to Charles Cadwell and with the Urban-Brookings Tax Policy Center.
-His prior career encompassed work as an academic (Dartmouth College, Georgetown University Law Center, and the University of California, Berkeley); government service (the Federal Reserve Board and the US Department of the Treasury, where he was director of the Office of Tax Analysis); and private-sector economic consulting (KPMG, BearingPoint, Inc., and Deloitte Consulting).
+Harvey Galper is a visiting fellow at the Urban Institute, working with both the Center on International Development and Governance as an adviser to its director and with the Urban-Brookings Tax Policy Center.
+His prior career encompassed work as an academic (Dartmouth College, Georgetown University Law Center, and the University of California, Berkeley); government service (the Federal Reserve Board and US Department of the Treasury, where he was director of the Office of Tax Analysis); and private-sector economic consulting (KPMG, BearingPoint, Inc., and Deloitte Consulting).
 For his work at Treasury, Galper received the department’s Meritorious Service Award.
-He also served on the senior research staff of the Brookings Institution and of the Urban Institute during its early years.
+He also served on the senior research staff of both the Brookings Institution and the Urban Institute during its early years.

-Galper’s primary field of interest is fiscal and tax policy, a subject on which he has coauthored or coedited two books and published more than 40 articles.
-He has also provided advice on fiscal and tax policy to numerous developing countries around the world, including Curacao, Egypt, Kazakhstan, Moldova, Puerto Rico, Trinidad and Tobago, and Ukraine.
-A past president of the National Tax Association, he has also served on its board of directors.
+Galper’s primary field of interest is fiscal and tax policy, a subject on which he has coauthored or coedited two books and published over 40 articles.
+He has also provided advice on fiscal and tax policy to numerous developing countries around the world, including Egypt, Kazakhstan, Ukraine, Moldova, Trinidad and Tobago, Curacao, and Puerto Rico.
+He is a past president of the National Tax Association and has also served on its board of directors.

 He holds a BA in economics from Dartmouth College and a PhD in economics from Yale University.